 Five Elite Nights Towards Status Annually

-Just for having the card you receive five elite qualifying nights towards status annually.
+Ordinarily just for having the card you receive five elite qualifying nights towards status annually.
 You will receive these within eight weeks of being approved for the card (though usually much faster), and in subsequent years they will post within eight weeks of January 1.

 A Second Free Night When You Spend $15,000